hmcts/common-performance/README.md

 - the current date
 - past dates (fixed or randomised)
 - future dates (fixed or randomised)
+- random day of the month or month of the year (padded or un-padded)

-All dates are returned in a user-specified format using `java.time.format.DateTimeFormatter`.
+All dates are returned in a user-specified format using `java.time.format.DateTimeFormatter`, except `getRandomDayOfMonth` and `getRandomMonthOfYear` which simply return a one or two character string e.g. `4` or `04`, depending on whether padding is requested.

 ---